grafana/k6-docs/docs/sources/v0.53.x/using-k6-browser/recommended-practices/simulate-user-input-delay.md

 [sleep](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6/sleep) is a first class function built into k6.
 It's main use is to _"suspend VU execution for the specified duration"_ which is most useful when you want to simulate user input delay, such as:

 - Navigating to a page.
-- Sleeping for a 1 second, which is to simulate a user looking for a specific element on the page.
+- Sleeping for one second to simulate a user looking for a specific element on the page.
 - Clicking on the element.
-- etc.

 {{< admonition type="warning" >}}

-`sleep` is a synchronous function that blocks the JS event loop, which means that all asynchronous work will also be suspended until the `sleep` completes.
+`sleep` is a synchronous function that blocks the JavaScript event loop, which means that all asynchronous work will also be suspended until `sleep` completes.

-The browser module predominantly provides asynchronous APIs, and so it's best to avoid working with `sleep`, and instead **we recommend you use [page.waitForTimeout](#pagewaitfortimeout)**.
+The browser module predominantly provides asynchronous APIs, so it's best to avoid working with `sleep`.
+Instead, _use the [page.waitForTimeout](#pagewaitfortimeout) function_.

 {{< /admonition >}}